 In January 2017, my husband & I relocated from New Jersey to Arizona.
-We are in the process of getting settled, unpackin years of "stuff" and all my artworks.
-I will be setting up a new studio but till then, most of my artworks that are on this website are still in storage.
+The process of getting settled, unpackin years of "stuff" and all my artworks was to say the least "beyond.
+I am finally set up my new studio.
+The studio faces north and has views to the Rincon Mountains- northern light!

 -Bachelor of Fine Arts degree: Caldwell University, Caldwell, N.J. / certified to teach Art grades K-12